Procedures and Guidelines

 Principles:

-In concurrence with the University of Saskatchewan Mission Statement, “We value the University as a place of human dignity and fairness”, the School of Rehabilitation Science emulates the following guidelines and complies with the University of Saskatchewan Council and Senate on Student Appeals in Academic Matters and Student Appeals in Non-Academic Matters and Student Academic Dishonesty Rules.
+In concurrence with the Mission, Vision and Values Statement of the university, “The University of Saskatchewan community believes in the following principles: openness, transparency, and accountability”, and is “Committed to acting in accordance with the following values: Integrity, honestly and ethical behavior”.
+The School of Rehabilitation Science emulates the following guidelines and complies with the University of Saskatchewan Council and Senate on Student Appeals in Academic Matters and Student Appeals in Non-Academic Matters and Student Academic Dishonesty Rules.

 Framework for Evaluation – All regulations covering student evaluation and examinations should be developed in a framework with three levels of authority and responsibility: University of Saskatchewan, College (College of Graduate and Postdoctoral Studies), and Department (School of Rehabilitation Science).
 Thus, any specific regulations of the School of Rehabilitation Science related to evaluation and examinations shall be compatible with and augment the examination regulations of the University and the College of Graduate and Postdoctoral Studies.
 Where needed, the School shall develop and implement examination regulations for specific situations including practical examinations.
 Evaluation procedures will be developed in a collegial manner and mechanisms are in place to ensure fairness in evaluation by regular review of both procedural and substantive fairness.

-Transparency - The School shall provide the examination regulations to students, faculty and others by posting them on the School of Rehabilitation Science Website.
+Transparency - The School shall provide the examination regulations to students, faculty and others by posting them on the School of Rehabilitation Science Website and Paws channel.

 Procedure Summary